HTTPS is table stakes for any web project now days. I’m going to show you a super painless and powerful way to setup the following:

 - Inside your angular project run

-mkdir dev-etc; cd dev-etc
+mkdir dev-etc; cd dev-etc - Run

-because you will block things like https://web.dev. - Follow the directions on the output of this command to trust the newly created ssl cert.
+npx create-ssl-certificate --hostname rynop --domain test.
+Replacerynopwith the hostname you want to use for local development.
+You want to use the TLDtesthere because it is reserved for this purpose per RFC6761.
+Don’t usedevbecause you will block things like https://web.dev. - Follow the directions on the output of this command to trust the newly created ssl cert.

 - Following create-ssl-certificate’s universal setup, we setup

-issue on MacOS:sudo mkdir /usr/local/sbin sudo chown -R `whoami`:admin /usr/local/sbin` brew install dnsmasq brew start dnsmasq
+.testtop level dns routing to localhost.
+Themkdirandchownsteps are to get around abrew linkissue on MacOS:sudo mkdir /usr/local/sbin sudo chown -R `whoami`:admin /usr/local/sbin` brew install dnsmasq brew start dnsmasq - Setup dnsmasq config:

 mkdir -pv $(brew --prefix)/etc sudo cp -v $(brew --prefix dnsmasq)/homebrew.mxcl.dnsmasq.plist /Library/LaunchDaemons sudo launchctl load -w /Library/LaunchDaemons/homebrew.mxcl.dnsmasq.plist sudo mkdir -pv /etc/resolver echo "address=/.test/127.0.0.1" | sudo tee -a $(brew --prefix)/etc/dnsmasq.conf echo "nameserver 127.0.0.1" | sudo tee /etc/resolver/test